ozzieba/aider/prompt_patterns.md

 > `+let's pass the progress updater object with steps and completions as json`

+> ok, please address the root cause then

 > that callback is only for review batches, `CreateLanceDbIndex` is alswo called in other contexts... let's have it take a class as a parameter

 > I think we need to update create_images.rb as well; and it might make sense to leave  Documentable#text_from_tokens as a thin wrapper on the relevant pipeline?